 CS-200 Programming I, 3 cr.
 This is a preparatory course for students who wish to pursue further work in Computer Science.
 It provides an introduction to the basic concepts of a computer system and the principles of computer programming.
 Students will get extensive programming experience using microcomputers.
 A number of programming projects will be assigned involving numeric computations, character manipulation and fundamental constructs of the high-level programming language C/C++.
 A common comprehensive final exam will be given in CS-200, Programming I. The date and time of the exam will be published in the Schedule of Classes under Department Notes.
 Students in all sections of CS-200 must attend the exam at the published day and time.
-Prereq: MATH-104, or MATH-106, or MATH-110, or higher level math.
+Prereg: MATH-106, or MATH-111, or higher level math.

 CS-201 Discrete Structures, 3 cr.
 Introduction to the fundamental number theoretic, logical, algorithmic, combinatoric, and computational concepts from discrete structures and their applications to computer science.
-This course involves no programming.Prereq.: CS-200 and MATH-104.
+This course involves no programming.Prereq.: MATH-106, or MATH-111, or higher level math.